-All district administrators complete an Administrator's Professional Development Plan (Appendix B) prior to the end of the first nine weeks grading period.
+All district administrators complete an Administrator's professional developmentpPlan (Appendix B) prior to the end of the first nine weeks grading period.
 Leadership training will focus on the Standards for School Leaders.
-Training will be provided by online training-usingen the William C. Golden Website (WCG), Educational Impact, and other online and face to face training.and district trainers and consultants that have been trained to deliver ASAP modules.
-Research-based training will be provided on a sustained basis by in district and out of district consultants throughout the year as administrators implement continue to refine implementation of the new Instructional Evaluation System.
+Training will be provided online using the William C. Golden Website (WCG), Educational Impact, and other online and face to face training.
+Research-based training will be provided on a sustained basis by in district and out of district consultants throughout the year as administrators continue to refine implementation of the Instructional Evaluation System.
 Training will also be provided by consultants for administrators relative to research as it applies to the new Administrative Evaluation System.
 The ELA and In-Basket activity will be utilized to provide feedback and assess training needs for potential and those candidates applying to enter a principal or assistant principal pool.